cozy/cozy-stack/docs/cli/cozy-stack_instances_show-db-prefix.md

-## cozy-stack instances show-prefix
+## cozy-stack instances show-db-prefix

-Show the instance prefix of the specified domain
+Show the instance DB prefix of the specified domain

 ### Synopsis